 It is also the best option if your lawn is filled with weeds or moss to a point where they have totally taken over the entire garden.

-Soil testing services exist that can do this for you.
 They will send you a report of your soil with recommendations of which seeds will grow best and steps you can take to improve the lawn.

-However, you can use a simple home soil test, that you can usually pick up for less than 20 bucks, to give you all the information you need to conduct a little research into the best grass to seed on your lawn.
+Such a test will give you all the information you need in order to conduct a little research into the best grass to seed for your lawn.

 Why is soil analysis important?